poezio/poezio/doc/source/plugins/index.rst

     Screen Detach
         :ref:`Documentation <screendetach-plugin>`

-        Changes your status to _away_ if the screen poezio is in is detached.
+        Changes your status to **away** if the screen poezio is in is detached.

+    Send Delayed
+        :ref:`Documentation <senddelayed-plugin>`

+        Program the sending of futur messages.

     Simple notify
         :ref:`Documentation <simplenotify-plugin>`